Sliced Texas sheet cake on plates.

 Instructions

-- Postion the oven rack in the center of the oven.
-Heat the oven to 350 F and spray a sheet pan with baking spray.
+• Position the oven rack in the center of the oven.
+Heat the oven to 350°F Grease an 18-by-13-inch sheet pan with butter and flour or spray it with baking spray.

-- In a saucepan, combine the water, 1 cup of butter, 3 tablespoons of cocoa powder; stir to blend.
+• In a saucepan, combine the water, 1 cup of butter, and 1/4 cup of cocoa powder; stir to blend.
 Place the pan over medium heat and bring the mixture to a boil.

-- Spread the batter in the prepared sheet pan and bake for 16 to 20 minutes, until the cake bounces back when lightly touched with a finger.
+• Spread the batter in the prepared sheet pan and bake for 15 to 20 minutes, until the cake bounces back when lightly touched with a finger.
+It's a thin cake, so it bakes quickly.

 Nutrition